spray/spray/docs/introduction.rst

 spray-json_
   A lightweight, clean and simple JSON implementation in Scala.
-Because it neither depends on any other part of *spray* nor on Akka and is only an optional dependency of :ref:`spray-client` and :ref:`spray-routing` it doesn't live in the main *spray* repository, but rather in `its own github repository`__
+Because it neither depends on any other part of *spray* nor on Akka and is only an optional dependency of :ref:`spray-client` and :ref:`spray-httpx` it doesn't live in the main *spray* repository, but rather in `its own github repository`__

 __ spray-json_